 It was not until the 1970s when this dog breed was documented in the United States.
-There were of course a few of these dogs that were already in the U.S. from Italian immigrants, but nothing was official until the 70′s.
-It did not take long for the breed to become popular and gain interest from dog enthusiasts.
 They were recognized by the AKC in 1996 and were official numbers of the AKC working group by the year 2004.

 Neos can make wonderful pets.
 Although not aggressive by nature, the Neapolitan Mastiff has an intimidating look and bark that will scare off any intruder.
 While most adults of the breed are calm animals who sleep a lot, Neapolitan puppies are active, curious, and cuddly.
 Many people find that the adolescent Neapolitan, when awake, is an energetic, powerful animal.
 It is important to train the Mastino when he is young, so that when dealing with the strong, stubborn teenage personality stage, the appropriate hierarchy is already in place.
 By the age of 3 or 4, most Neapolitans demonstrate desirable laidback adult-type behavior.
 Neapolitans do not respond well to harsh training, and need an encouraging and rewarding atmosphere.
 Neapolitans saw the spotlight in a popular movie, Harry Potter, as Hagrid’s dog named “Fang.”

 The English Mastiff, the AKC breed we know as the Mastiff, is a similarly ancient breed.
 When Julius Caesar led an invasion of Britain in 55 BC, he was impressed by the mastiffs who helped defend the island against his legions and made note of it in his campaign journal.
 British mastiffs were brought back to Rome to battle wild beasts and human gladiators in the arena.